Understanding the True Cost of Bulk Planters

 How Container Optimization Reduces Cost

-If you ship a container that is only 70% full, you are effectively increasing the shipping cost of every single pot by 30%.
+The "Golden Rule" of container shipping planters is simple: We pay for the container, regardless of how full it is.
+If we ship a container that is only 70% full, we effectively increase the shipping cost of every single pot by 30%.
 Smart buyers use "Container Optimization" to dilute these costs.

 1. Nesting is Non-Negotiable

 Nesting involves placing smaller pots inside larger ones.
+This strategy maximizes space and reduces costs.

 2. Balancing Weight vs. Volume